muthu1698/Capstone-Project---Market-Analysis-Of-Retail-Malls/README.md

 * 0.25% of total customers falls under Gold Member Tier they contribute 9.2% of Total Transaction and 9.3% of Total Amount Revenue

 * 0.18% of total customers falls under Platinum Member Tier they contribute 7.7% of Total Transaction and 18.3% of Total Amount Revenue

+## Conclusion
+The main aim to predict the next day pruchase of the customer and using RFM model we can achive.